zzs0116/learning-area/javascript/building-blocks/tasks/conditionals/marking.md

   } else if(score >= 0 && score < 20) {
     response = 'That was a terrible score — total fail!';
   } else if(score >= 20 && score < 40) {
-    response = 'You know some things, but it's a pretty bad score.
+    response = 'You know some things, but it\'s a pretty bad score.
 Needs improvement.';
   } else if(score >= 40 && score < 70) {
     response = 'You did a passable job, not bad!';
   } else if(score >= 70 && score < 90) {